Play-To-Earn-Currency/left_4_dead_2/README.md

 ## Functionality
 - When the round ends the winning side and losing sides will earn rewards
 - When survivor earns a progress marker will earn rewards
+- For the versus survival, survivors will earn 0.2 for surviving, and infected will earn 0.1 for playing
 - Setup wallet as command ``!wallet 0x123...``

 ## Configuring